Apoorv-Mittal/Predicting-Taxi-Fare/README.md

 ```

     Feature ranking:
-    1. feature haversine_distance (0.795934)
+    1. feature haversine_distance (0.814605)
-    2. feature dropoff_longitude (0.039336)
+    2. feature long_diff (0.046292)
-    3. feature long_diff (0.039039)
+    3. feature dropoff_longitude (0.035391)
-    4. feature year (0.024484)
+    4. feature year (0.024158)
-    5. feature pickup_longitude (0.021793)
+    5. feature pickup_longitude (0.017799)
-    6. feature dropoff_latitude (0.020717)
+    6. feature dropoff_latitude (0.016371)
-    7. feature lat_diff (0.019055)
+    7. feature lat_diff (0.015687)
-    8. feature pickup_latitude (0.016454)
+    8. feature pickup_latitude (0.012202)
-    9. feature hour (0.013310)
+    9. feature hour (0.010810)
-    10. feature day (0.006686)
+    10. feature day (0.004602)
-    11. feature passenger_count (0.003193)
+    11. feature passenger_count (0.002085)

 ![png](asset/output_136_1.png)

 As you can see above our `fare_amount` is mostly dependent on `haversine_distance` and is somewhat dependent on `long_diff`, `year` and `dropoff_longitude`.
 Therefore predicting the fares can be directly tied to needing atleast these features for a good prediction.
 Of course we can later add in the new data and the importance of features can change.
-Right now we are able to predict a really good percentage of the data with a good accurancy.
+Right now we are able to predict data with a good accurancy.
 I wanted to end by running this code which would plot the learning curve and then show that we could benefit from fitting more data but could not as it took forever on my computer.
+But I am sure that adding more data will definitely increase the accuracy of our model.

 ```
 from sklearn.model_selection import learning_curve